znsio/specmatic/README.md

 With this ability, we can now deploy, at will, any service at any time without having to depend on expensive and fragile integration tests.

-### What is Qontract
+### What is Specmatic
-Qontract is a [contract driven development tool](https://specmatic.in/faqs.html#what-is-contract-first) that allows us to turn our contracts into executable specification.
+Specmatic is a [contract driven development tool](https://specmatic.in/faqs.html#what-is-contract-first) that allows us to turn our contracts into executable specification.

 According to us there are 2 key advantages, which were never possible before:
 * **Death of Integration Testing** - As long as the service provider and consumer adhere to the contract, you can be 100% confident that each of them can develop and deploy their parts independently. **No need for integration testing**.